scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 If you’re familiar with Java 8 and newer, Scala traits are similar to those Java interfaces.
 Traits are used all the time in Scala, while Python interfaces and abstract classes are used much less often.
-Therefore, rather than attempt to compare the two side by side, this example shows how to use Scala traits to build a small solution to a simulated math problem:
+Therefore, rather than attempt to compare the two, this example shows how to use Scala traits to build a small solution to a simulated math problem:

 ```scala
 trait Adder: